Admin-7/Mr-Robot-techniques/InfoSec.md

 # At AnarchoTechNYC

 * [[Mr. Robot's Netflix 'n' Hack]], a weekly guided tour of hacking tools in pop culture
+* [[CTF team]], a semi-private cybersecurity study group that puts the "ethical" back into "ethical hacking"

 # CTFs and Hacking Games